gaelzarco/ambientfps/README.md

 #### Supercharged using Ambient game engine and features Web Assemply and WebGPU.

-This is a simple FPS game designed tp get my hands dirty with Rust.
-I am familiar with building very simple Rust CLI applications and decided to dive head-first into this challenge.
+This is a simple FPS game designed to become familiar with Rust.
+I read through the Rust Programming Language book and decided to dive head-first into this challenge.

 ## Learn More
-To learn more about [Ambient](https://ambient.run), take a look at the following resources:
+To learn more about [Ambient](https://ambient.run/), take a look at the following resources:

 ✧ [Rust Programming Language](https://www.rust-lang.org/) ✧